 What is Flow-Induced Vibration or FIV?

 Flow-Induced Vibration or FIV is a large-amplitude, low frequency (generally <100 Hz) vibration that can occur in piping systems carrying high-velocity turbulent fluids.
-Flow-induced i.e, the fluid flow generates high kinetic energy that forces the piping system to vibrate.
+Flow-induced Vibration i.e, the fluid flow generates high kinetic energy that forces the piping system to vibrate (Piping Vibration is induced in the system by Fluid flow).
 It is more prevalent near the turbulent sources such as pipe bends, reducers, branch connections (Tee connections), partially closed valves, process equipment connections, etc.

 Which pipes are prone to Flow-Induced Vibration Problem?